This series of videos goes through the 3 must-have tools to do the best job of cleaning your teeth with this one discussing piksters!

 Tools for Teeth CLeaning Series by Doctor Carla

-What are interdental brushes?
-They are little kind of bottle brushes that we can use to clean between our teeth.
+What are interdental brushes or dental piksters / tooth piksters?
+A pikster is a little kind of bottle brush that we can use to clean between our teeth.
 Just like floss, they are a tool for cleaning between our teeth, which is a very difficult to reach area for the tooth brush.

-These are really great tools for lots of people. for example if you have a dental implant... this is the best thing to use to clean between your tooth that has the implant.
+Piksters or interdental brushes are really great tools for lots of people. for example if you have a dental implant... piksters are best thing to use to clean between your tooth that has the implant.
 The reason for that, if you check out part 2 on flossing, is that if you floss around your implant, the little fibers from the floss can actually dislodge.. get stuck in the gum and cause inflammation around your implant.
-So, the safest thing to use to clean around an implant is an interdental brush.
+So, with respect to piksters / interdental brushes vs floss, the safest thing to use to clean around an implant is an pikster /interdental brush.
 If you have an implant they are great to use.

-If you have a dental bridge, which is where two teeth or more are connected, and the floss can't actually go between the teeth then the interdental brush is the perfect little toot to get in between and around your bridge.
+Another benefit to using piksters in the interdental brush/piksters vs floss argument is if you have a dental bridge, which is where two teeth or more are connected, and the floss can't actually go between the teeth.
+In this case the interdental brush/ piksters are the perfect little toot to get in between and around your bridge.

-If you have an implant... if you have a bridge... these are great.
+If you have an implant... if you have a bridge... tooth piksters are great.

-Thirdly, if you are someone who often gets food stuck between your teeth and the floss just doesn't get it out, then interdental brushes are great for you as well.
-These are a lot broader than floss.. and the little bristles can spread out into all the little grooves and little irregularities in the sides of the teeth and clean out any plaque or food that is getting stuck between your teeth.
+A third argument for dental piksters in the interdental brush/piksters vs floss argument is if you are someone who often gets food stuck between your teeth and the floss just doesn't get it out.
+In this case, piksters /interdental brushes are great for you as well.
+The dental piksters are a lot broader than floss.. and the little bristles on the piksters can spread out into all the little grooves and little irregularities in the sides of the teeth and clean out any plaque or food that is getting stuck between your teeth.